Treatment Options / by Arista Recovery Staff

 Making the decision to pursue specialized veterans rehab midwest treatment starts with honest self-reflection.
 Ask yourself: Does your current recovery support address not only substance use but also the lasting effects of military service, trauma, and mental health?

-Research shows veterans with PTSD face a risk for substance use disorders three to four times higher than others4.
-Use this assessment to identify if focused, trauma-informed rehab truly meets your needs.
+Veterans with PTSD face a risk for substance use disorders three to four times higher than others.4

 Diagnostic Questions to Identify Care Gaps